Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/control-actuation.md

     Debug.Log("Left Stick actuated past 25%");
 ```

-There are two mechanisms within the Input System that most notably make use of control actuation:
+These two mechanisms use control actuation:

 - [Interactive rebinding](interactive-rebinding.md) (`InputActionRebindingExceptions.RebindOperation`) uses it to select between multiple suitable controls to find the one that is actuated the most.
 - [Conflict resolution](binding-conflicts.md) between multiple controls that are bound to the same action uses it to decide which control gets to drive the action.